 - 1. The length of time allowed for work release is limited to your last 180 days.
 The length of time allowed for education release is limited to nine months and must be a local college. - 2.
-Work or education release applications can be obtained once you are housed at MRCC.
+Work or education release applications can be obtained once you are housed at MRCC or HRCC.
 Work or education release applications should be filed with the work release coordinator.
-The Work and Education Release Committee may review the application, make a recommendation, and forward the application to the Warden of Transitional Facilities.
-The Warden of Transitional Facilities, with the DOCR Director approval, may approve work and education release for individuals who have ten years or less remaining on a sentence.
-Approval by the Warden of Transitional Facilities, the Director of the DOCR, and the parole board is required to grant work and education release for those individuals who have more than ten years remaining on a sentence.
-The Warden of Transitional Facilities, Director, or the parole board may revoke approval at any time. - 3.
-High risk individuals, including those subject to 85% sentences under N.D.C.C.
-Section 12.1-32-09.1, armed offender minimum mandatory sentences, that must register as a sex offender or offender against a child, that have a STATIC score, or with extensive medical or psychiatric issues may be reviewed by the MRCC Work and Education Release Committee before review by the Warden of Transitional Facilities. - 4.
-Individuals not determined to be high risk, as stipulated above, will be reviewed by the Deputy Warden and Unit Manager.
-A recommendation will be made to the Warden of Transitional Facilities who has final approval.
+The Work and Education Release Committee may review the application, make a recommendation, and forward the application to the warden of transitional facilities or the women's services manager.
+The warden of transitional facilities or the women's services manager, with the Director of DOCR's approval, may approve work release for individuals sentenced to 10 years or less.
+Approval by the warden of transitional facilities or the women's services manager, the Director of the DOCR, and the Parole Board is required to grant work release if you have a sentence of more than 10 years.
+The warden of transitional facilities or the women's services manager, Director, or the Parole Board may revoke your approval at any time. - 3.
+If you are a high-risk individual, subject to 85% sentences under N.D.C.C.
+Section 12.1-32-09.1, armed offender minimum mandatory sentences, must register as a sex offender or offender against a child, or with extensive medical or psychiatric issues you may be reviewed by the MRCC or HRCC Work and Education Release Committee before being reviewed by the warden of transitional facilities or the women's services manager.
+A recommendation will be made to the Director who has final approval. - 4.
+If you are determined to be high risk, as stipulated above, you will be reviewed by the deputy warden and unit manager.
+A recommendation will be made to the warden of transitional facilities or the women's services manager who has final approval.